donghoon-io/chi23-aimc-bot/README.md

-## Codebase for CHI 2023 submission
+## Codebase for our social chatbot

-A codebase for CHI '23 submission. iOS-based app
+A codebase for the paper submission.
+Targeted to iOS

 ### Installation